Hard Drive 101

 Hard drive capacity

-We generally suggest that it’s better to get the largest capacity you’re likely to need, at least for the next 6–12 months (if you’re on a RAID system, you’ll want a longer time frame—maybe two years—due to the complexity of upgrade).
+For most still photographers, we generally suggest that it’s better to get the largest capacity drives you’re likely to need, at least for the next 6-12 months (if you’re on a RAID system, you’ll want a longer time frame — maybe two years — due to the complexity of upgrade).
 Running fewer drives saves on space, power draw and heat generation.
 It’s also easier to manage your drives if there are fewer of them.

 Should I use big drives or small drives?